Nicole Marquardt team – Human tissue-resident NK cells in homeostasis and disease

-The team is part of the Jakob Michaëlsson research group at the Center For Infectious Medicine (CIM).
+The team as part of the Jakob Michaëlsson research group at the Center for Infectious Medicine (CIM).

 We focus particularly on NK cells in human lung (healthy, tumor-free, tumor, respiratory viral infections), in human sarcoma tumors, as well as tissue-homing capacities of blood NK cells.

 Human NK cells are well-characterized in the peripheral blood, however, rather little is known about NK cells in tissues.
 While peripheral blood NK cells likely play an important role in hematologic malignancies, tissue-resident NK cells presumably represent a front line of defense in tissues such as the lung e.g. during respiratory viral infections.
 Or the tissue-resident NK cells play a pivotal role in the defense against solid tumors.
 Hence, the identification of distinct NK cell subsets homing to and residing in human tissues, allows us to gain new perspectives about disease development, progression, and potential therapeutic approaches in tissue-specific pathologies.

 Methods used in our research